Can you withdraw large amounts of cash from a bank?

 Your bank will report withdrawals or deposits in amounts of $10,000 or more.
 The bank is also responsible for monitoring suspicious activity associated with your account.

-Withdrawing multiple purchases in one day in excess of $10,000 will also require your bank to notify the IRS.
+Withdrawing multiple purchases in one day above $10,000 will require your bank to notify the IRS.
 For example, withdrawing $3,000 in the morning and $7,000 in the afternoon.

 Your bank may also report transactions close to $10,000.
 For example, withdrawing $9,900 may look like you are trying to avoid the $10,000 threshold.